classicdevops/cld/README.md

   </tr>
 </table>

-- Independent backup methods for servers
+- Independent backup methods for any instance
 - Ability to set unique parameters, such as credentials for databases, paths to backup directories, backup execution time, the number of stored copies, a list of files, excluding extensions and backup server for each method
 - Backups are performing at remote backup servers
 - Backup process is optimized for multi thread copy data